 Graphing

-Plot condition data along on a horizontal graph
+Plot condition data along a Section

 When a Section is selected, the top Graphing icon becomes usable.
 The badge displayed on the icon indicates the number of available graphing data sources for the active Section.
 In the dropdown, each available survey type (e.g. TRACS, TSD, SCRIM) and inventory shows as a folder.
 The Condition Parameters and data items that were collected as part of the survey or inventory are listed within the corresponding folder.